zajichek/zajichek/content/authors/admin/_index.md

 superuser: true
 ---

+<p style = "font-size: 11px;"><em>(Last name pronounced "Zy-check")</em></p>

-I'm a statistician and data scientist in Central Wisconsin.
-A heavy [R](https://www.r-project.org/)-user and advocate for open-source development, I like to build data tools, analyses and products that can help facilitate the decision-making process.
-I have an interest in seeing a thriving analytics community in Central Wisconsin, and enjoy learning about area businesses and identifying opportunities to develop rigorous yet practical data science solutions that promote action.
+I'm a biostatistician and data scientist in Central Wisconsin with an interest in seeing a thriving analytics community in the area.
+A heavy [R](https://www.r-project.org/)-user and advocate for open-source research & development, I like to build data tools, analyses and products that can help facilitate healthcare decision-making processes.
 I'm always open to collaboration and discussion, so feel free to [reach out](/#contact)!